Editorial statute

 2. The members of the Ethics Board are not bound by instructions.
 They represent their personal convictions and are subject only to their conscience.

-3. If the concern of a conflict of interest of a member of the Ethics Board arises in relation to a specific issue, the member concerned shall report this to the Chairperson or the two Vice-Chairpersons and hold a discussion with him/her on the matter.
-If there is no agreement on the existence of a conflict of interest, the Ethics Board shall decide in the absence of the person concerned on his/her participation in the relevant discussion and resolution.
+3. If the concern of a conflict of interest arises in relation to a specific issue for a member of the Ethics Board, the member concerned shall report this to the Chairperson or the two Vice-Chairpersons and hold a discussion with them on the matter.
+If there is no agreement on the existence of a conflict of interest, the Ethics Board shall decide in the absence of the person concerned about his/her participation in the relevant discussion and resolution.

 4. The Ethics Board shall be informed by the management at regular intervals, but at least once per calendar quarter, about the main developments and programs in terms of content, as well as about any significant incidents related to content.